 —CFO, large integrated health system

 Partnerships and collaborations vs. mergers and acquisitions

-Many interviewed CFOs said they had seen a great deal of collaboration with new organizations—other health systems, other health plans, employers, vendors, and community organizations.
+Many interviewed CFOs said they had seen a great deal of collaboration with new organisations—other health systems, other health plans, employers, vendors and community organisations.
 Many hope that these relationships will endure and improve the industry.

 —CFO, large for-profit health system